yangxikevinou/DDG_F17/README.md

-# geometry-processing-js
+# ddg-exercises-js

-geometry-processing-js is a framework for interactive geometry processing in the web!
+ddg-exercises-js is a framework for interactive geometry processing in the web!
 It is designed to be fast and easy to work with, which makes it suitable for coursework and for releasing demos.